Our performance

 One key requirement is that landlords must publish a Complaints Performance and Service Improvement Report every year.
 This report helps residents and scrutiny groups see how well complaints are being handled and what’s being done to improve services.

-Click here to find out more about the Housing Ombudsman Service (this takes you to another website).
+Find out more about the Housing Ombudsman Service (this link takes you to another website).

 Statement of compliance